 Example: “DPIA for a new HR system”

-6. Contractors for BSI / KRITIS authorities
+6. Contractor for BSI/KRITIS authorities

 Pain without mjEdit

-• Multilingual audits (DE/EN) require duplicate maintenance.
+• Multilingual audits (DE/EN) require double maintenance.

 How mjEdit helps

-• AGPL-3.0: open source and auditable.
+• AGPL-3.0: Open source and auditable.

 • Multilingual embedding model (DE/EN/FR/IT) for cross-language mapping between BSI (DE) and ISO 27001 (EN).

-• BSI IT-Grundschutz++ catalog preinstalled (2,128 controls).
+• BSI-IT-Grundschutz++ catalog preinstalled (2,128 controls).

-• Markdown / PDF export with German-language templates.
+• Markdown/PDF export with German-language templates.

-7. Educators, students and researchers
+7. Trainers, students and researchers

 Pain without mjEdit